WISDEM/LandBOSSE/README.md

 # LandBOSSE

-This is a design-based land-based wind power plant balance of system cost model.
+This is a balance-of-system cost model for land-based wind plants.

 Author: [A. Eberle](annika.eberle@nrel.gov)